Hawkesbury River: Course

 The headwaters of the Hawkesbury River, the Avon River, the Cataract River, and the Cordeaux River, rise only a few kilometres (miles) from the sea, about 80 km south of Sydney.
 These streams start on the inland-facing slopes of the plateau which forms the escarpment behind Wollongong.
 Flowing north-west, away from the sea, these streams combine to form the Nepean River, and flow north past the towns of Camden and Penrith.
 Near Penrith, the Warragamba River emerges from its canyon through the Blue Mountains and joins the Nepean.
 The Warragamba, formed by the joining of the Wollondilly River, the Nattai River, the Kowmung River and Coxs River drains a broad region of New South Wales on the eastern side of the Great Dividing Range.
 The other principal component of the upper Hawkesbury river system, the Grose River, rises in the area of Mount Victoria in the Blue Mountains.

 Once formed, the Hawkesbury River proper flows generally northwards, albeit with a significant number of meanders.
 Initially the river passes the towns of Richmond and Windsor, which are the largest settlements on the river.
 At Windsor, the river is joined by South Creek, which drains much of the urban runoff in Sydney's western suburbs that does not fall into the Parramatta River catchment.
 As it flows north, it enters a more rural area, with only small settlements on the river.
 On this stretch it passes Sackville and Lower Portland, where it is joined by the Colo River.
 The Colo River and its tributaries drain the northern section of the Blue Mountains.

 From Lower Portland, the Hawkesbury River continues flowing northwards to the small community of Wisemans Ferry where it is joined by the Macdonald River.
 Here its course turns eastwards and the surrounding landscape gradually becomes steeper and more rugged.
 At Spencer, Mangrove Creek joins the river from the north.
 From here to the river mouth, road access to the river is limited to a few points.

 At Milsons Passage, the river is joined by Berowra Creek from the south.
-In the area around Brooklyn the river is crossed by the major road and rail services that follow the coast north from Sydney.
+In the area around Brooklyn the river is crossed by the major road (M1 Pacific Motorway) and rail services (Central Coast & Newcastle Line) that follow the coast north from Sydney.
 The river finally reaches the ocean at Broken Bay.

 From the confluence of the Nepean and Grose Rivers to the sea, the Hawkesbury River has a total length of some 120 km.